NVIDIA/aistore/README.md

 - If confirmed, the node responds with Yes, otherwise it's a No;
 - If and when the candidate receives a majority of affirmative responses it performs the commit phase of this two-phase process by distributing an updated cluster map to all nodes;

+### Non-electable gateways

+DFC cluster can be *stretched* to collocate its redundant gateways with the compute nodes.
+Those non-electable local gateways ([DFC configuration](dfc/setup/config.sh)) will only serve as access points but will never take on the responsibility of leading the cluster.

 ## WebDAV

 WebDAV aka "Web Distributed Authoring and Versioning" is the IETF standard that defines HTTP extension for collaborative file management and editing.
 DFC WebDAV server is a reverse proxy (with interoperable WebDAV on the front and DFC's RESTful interface on the back) that can be used with any of the popular [WebDAV-compliant clients](https://en.wikipedia.org/wiki/Comparison_of_WebDAV_software).